hhessel/onedrive-sdk-python/README.md

 ------------------------------------------------------------------------
 [![Build status](https://ci.appveyor.com/api/projects/status/x1cjahp817w6r455?svg=true)](https://ci.appveyor.com/project/OneDrive/vroom-client-python)

+##  UPDATE AS OF 2022-01-27 We have stopped using this fork for our code base

+This is the code we use instead:

+https://github.com/AtakamaLLC/cloudsync-onedrive: Contains our interface to onedrive, including oauth. https://github.com/AtakamaLLC/cloudsync:  Code/lib/cli that uses the above.

 ## About this fork
 This fork is maintained by Atakama, LLC.
 This is not the official sdk but a number of pull requests have been incorporated: